srobo/dev-team-proposal/README.md

 # dev-team
-Proposal for the Dev Team
+Proposals for the Dev Team